-Since the primary mission of a distribution utility - the provision of safe and reliable service - is currently being accomplished without substantial GM, and since many of the incremental benefits of GM investments tend to accrue to others (i.e., customers, energy service and technology providers, and society in general) and not the utility, the risk of disallowance under traditional ratemaking practices (e.g., historical test-year approaches) discourages utilities from pursuing GM investments.
+Grid modernization may have the potential to enhance a distribution utility's ability to provide safe and reliable service.
+However, since the incremental benefits of grid modernization investments tend to accrue to others (i.e., customers, energy service and technology providers, and society in general) and not the utility, the risk of disallowance under traditional ratemaking practices (e.g., historical test-year approaches) discourages utilities from pursuing grid modernization investments.
+Yet grid modernization promises to bring substantial net benefits to customers and society including improved reliability, reduced costs of service and customer bills, improved capacity utilization, reduced environmental costs, and increased customer choice.

 This model addresses this shortcoming by requiring the utility to analyze GM investments from a broader point of view and providing alignment on the GM goals between regulators, stakeholders, customers and the utility.
 Perhaps most notably this model adds an improvement to performance measurement to traditional cost recovery.
-The accountability of performance is offered as a counter-weight to the comfort afforded utilities from pre-approval and concurrent capital cost recovery through base rates.
+The accountability of performance is offered as a counterweight to the comfort afforded utilities from pre-approval and concurrent capital cost recovery through base rates.
 In addition, regular reporting of performance can inform regulators and stakeholders of the true functional value of GM investment over time.
 GM investment is continually evolving which translates to uncertainty at the time GM plans are proposed.
 The ongoing reporting of performance can help alleviate uncertainty and build common understanding.